How Cloud Based Manufacturing ERP Software has changed with Business Central

 Even before Business Central was introduced and rebranded, Microsoft Dynamics NAV had been gaining a name as a top tier cloud based system.
 With NAV 2013 - the reimagined user interface launched the product into a new, modern look and feel.
 Of course in the software world, 7 years is a lifetime, so Microsoft has revamped it.
 That said, the underlying features and functions have survived.

-Let's look at some top features of Business Central as a cloud based manufacturing ERP software product.
+Let's look at some top features of Business Central (aka Dynamics NAV) as a cloud based manufacturing ERP software product.

 Microsoft Office Integration